ChRe777/CleanCode/drafts.md

 Some project start with an existing database and later build a user interface and business layer on it.
 This can lead to unclean load.
+Because they are built in the wrong other.

+I does not like this king of picture
+[ User Interface Layer ]
+[    Business Layer    ]
+[     Data Layer       ]

+Your business is your center you are building around.
+From your business you can design your UI layer.
+From your business you can design your data layer.
+Not the other way around.

+Your business and your business object, classes, services are your foundation of the building.
+It is the corner stone this has to be set in the right way.
+Then you can build up on top of this a persistance layer and a user interface.

+ [ User Interface Layer ]   [     Data Layer       ]
+                [    Business Layer    ]

 Some start with the user interface and later make the business layer.